 Applicants seeking unemployment insurance in New Hampshire need to have all documents and information ready prior to filing a claim, as this will make the process easier.
 Once a claim is filed, the eligibility and possible amount of benefits will need to be determined by the NH Employment Department.

-The Department comes to a decision by following federal guidelines.
+Overall, the department comes to a decision by following federal guidelines.
 Once a decision has been reached, a claimant’s benefits begin.
 Read the topics below for further information:

 How to Apply for Unemployment Online in New Hampshire

-In order to apply for unemployment online you will need to complete the two-step process, which will also automatically register an unemployed individual for work on the Job Match System.
+In order to undergo the application process for unemployment online, you will need to complete the two-step process, which will also automatically register an unemployed individual for work on the Job Match System.
 A petitioner will need to file weekly claims on time, and report any payments received, and work performed during those weeks.

 How to Prepare for Filing Unemployment Benefits in New Hampshire

 If the claimant is not a U.S. citizen, he or she will need his or her alien registration number.
 Any amount of separation, retirement, sick or retirement pay information will also be required, if applicable.
 For applicants who were in the military over the past year, military form DD-214 and member 4 are required.
 A claimant who has worked for the Federal government is also required to present a Form SF-8.

-The pay rate and number of hours worked for the most recent week are also required when filing for unemployment.
+The pay rate and the number of hours worked for the most recent week are also required when filing for unemployment.
 One of the most integral pieces of information required would be the reason that the UI petitioner is no longer working for the employer.
-It is advised to allot a substantial amount of time to apply for unemployment benefits in order to successfully file a claim.
+It is advised to separate a substantial amount of time to apply for unemployment benefits in order to successfully file a claim.

 If a UI claimant no longer lives in New Hampshire and does not have internet access, he or she can call the New Hampshire employment office during normal business hours for assistance with unemployment registration.
 The online application system is available to UI petitioners 24 hours a day, 7 days a week.
 Updates to the system are periodically performed overnight and the system is rarely unavailable to claimants.